rimonster/sd-webui-modl/README.md

 # Change Log

+## v0.5
+* Using urlretrieve now.
+How do I create a decent gradio progress bar for the downloads?

 ## v0.4
 * Display of model files with sizes
 * total file size of models selected and free disk space available